- Australia’s cumulative abatement task has fallen to 431 Mt CO2-e.

-Australia releases official projections of its greenhouse gas emissions annually.
-The 2012 projections provide analysis of Australia's greenhouse gas emissions profile to 2030, incorporating the impact of carbon pricing on Australia's emissions.
+Australia’s Emissions Projections 2012 provided analysis of the greenhouse gas emissions profile to 2030, incorporating the impact of carbon pricing on Australia's emissions.

 - The Australia's emissions projections 2012 fact sheet (PDF 1.1 MB) provides an overview of the projections